ACertainArchangel/pinenote-on-q64a/README.md

   - `lisgd`
   - `rot8-git`
   - `xournalpp-git`: better multitouch and reduced damage regions in menu
-3. On aarch64: Build `arch.tar.zst` on an `aarch64` device: `cd mkosi; mkosi`
+3. Remove the reference to `hrdl`'s key from `mkosi/mkosi.finalize.chroot`, remove `hrdl` repository/section from `mkosi/mkosi.sandbox/etc/pacman.conf`, and remove `mkosi/mkosi.sandbox/usr/share/pacman/keyrings/hrdl-trusted`.
-4. On other architectures: ensure `archlinux-keyring, archlinuxarm-keyring, qemu-system-aarch64` are installed and up-to-date, then run `cd mkosi; mkosi`
+4. Ensure `archlinux-keyring, mkosi, qemu-system-aarch64` are installed.
+To use precompiled packages built and signed by `hrdl`'s, simply run `cd mkosi; mkosi`.

-A 666 MiB pre-built image and its signature can be downloaded from `https://files.hrdl.eu/arch.tar.zst{,sig}`.
+A 709 MiB image can be downloaded from `https://files.hrdl.eu/arch_nonalarm.tar.zst{,sig}`.
+This string contains two URLs.
+A 769 MiB pre-built ALARM image and its signature can be downloaded from `https://files.hrdl.eu/arch.tar.zst{,sig}`.
 This string contains two URLs.

 ## First boot